alombarte/raspberry-osmc-automated/README.md

 The installation script will download all necessary files and will configure the raspberry for you.
 During the installation process you will be asked for your `RSS feed` URL, your IP and the mountpoint of your external storage (if any).

+**Your mediacenter is ready!**

 ### Getting the RSS feed
 If you don't have a RSS you can sign up in a free service like [ShowRSS](http://showrss.info).
 Once you have done it add some TV Shows to your feed and then get the link by clicking ["Generate" in the feeds section](https://showrss.info/?cs=feeds)

+## Extending the configuration
+If you want to tweak on the existing installation, this might help you a little bit.
+To begin with, all the configuration variables you chose during installation are saved in `/home/osmc/.raspberry-osmc-automated/bash/settings.cfg`.
+Don't change them because it doesn't have any effect, they are used only during the installation and are there for informative purposes afterwards.

+The following paths assume you installed the application under `/home/osmc/.raspberry-osmc-automated`
+### Edit the automation the TV Shows
+The Real magic happens by configuring this task.
+The default task downloads all episodes to `/home/osmc/TV Shows`, it uses a structure like `TV Shows/Show name/Season 1/Episode Name`

+For any changes edit the file:

+	/home/osmc/.raspberry-osmc-automated/flex/config.yml

+Then execute flexget to see if it's working:

+	/usr/local/bin/flexget exec

+### Crontab
+If you want to change the frequency of the feed checking, add, or remove jobs just execute:

+	crontab -e

+### SSH without password:
+If you want to stop typing the password every time you SSH to the Raspberry Pi do the following in your Mac/Linux:

+	# Put here your raspberry IP, e.g:
+	OSMC_HOST=192.168.1.10

+	# Copy SSH key to OSMC server
+	cat ~/.ssh/id_rsa.pub | ssh osmc@$OSMC_HOST 'mkdir -p ~/.ssh; umask 077; cat >>~/.ssh/authorized_keys'

+### Broken locales?
+If you see this message on every login:

+	-bash: warning: setlocale: LC_ALL: cannot change locale (en_US.UTF-8)`

+This is a possible fix:

+    sudo locale-gen "en_US.UTF-8"
+    sudo dpkg-reconfigure locales
+    # Choose en_US.UTF-8

 ## To-do
 - Spotify plugin
 - Youtube plugin